 During Ramadhan Muslims must refrain from eating, drinking, smoking and sexual relations between sunrise and sunset.
 It is believed that fasting heightens spirituality and develops self-control.
 Each day a special effort is made to say the five daily prayers.
 The morning prayer is said after sahur, the pre-dawn meal and the fast is broken at sunset.

 The end of Ramadan is a joyous occasion called Idul Fitri, commonly referred to as Lebaran in Indonesia, and is celebrated with special prayers, feasts, sweets and gift giving to celebrate the successful completion of the fasting month.
 The Arabic meaning of Idul Fitri is “becoming holy again”.
-Lebaran is a public holiday all over Indonesia, and in 2019 the holidays are expected to fall on June 5-6.
+Lebaran is a public holiday all over Indonesia, and in 2020 the holidays are expected to fall on May 23-24.
 The exact date is determined by the sighting of the new moon indicating the beginning of the tenth month Syawal.
 The government makes an official announcement on the eve of Ramadan and Idul Fitri so that the faithful know when to begin and end the fasting month.
-Three additional days, June 3-4, & June 7, have been proclaimed as “Collective Leave”, which means that offices are closed and employees take these days off as part of their annual leave.

 You will notice a growing excitement amongst your Muslim friends, colleagues and staff as Lebaran approaches and they make plans for their special celebration.
 A government regulation requires that a one month bonus be paid to all household staff and salaried employees prior to the holidays.
 This bonus should be given a couple of weeks before Lebaran in order to allow them plenty of time to buy new clothes, gifts and special treats to take home for their relatives in the village.
 If your household staff have worked for you for only part of the year the bonus given may be pro rata, however if you are happy with your staff it is a good idea to be generous in determining the amount that you give them in order to create goodwill.